UnePatate5010/Tower-Defense/README.md

 - `make build` : compile only the main files (no tests)
 - `make run` : compile only the main files and run the project (same as `make`)
 - `make test` : compile the project and tests files and run all tests with Jest
+- `make test_coverage` : compile and run tests, and display the coverage.
 - `make clean` : delete all compiled files (in `/dist`)

+Different parameters such as board dimension, towers' and monsters' spawn rate and stats can be manually modified in corresponding files.